MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q2.
 Does it present a problem if my licensed population works in different time zones or has varying working hours?

 A2.
-No. Viva Insights in Workplace Analytics can determine each employee's time-zone value and their working hours, regardless of their location.
+No. Workplace Analytics can determine each employee's time-zone value and their working hours, regardless of their location.
 To make this determination, Workplace Analytics carries out the steps that are described in [Default time zone](../use/system-defaults.md#default-time-zone).

 ##### Q3.
 Can I configure the user data that particular analysts can access and use?

 A3.
 You can assign analysts the analyst (limited access) role, which limits them to view [Explore the stats](explore-intro.md) data.
-See [Assign roles](../setup/assign-roles-to-wpa-admins.md) and [User roles](user-roles.md) for more details.
+See [Assign Workplace Analytics roles](../setup/assign-roles-to-wpa-admins.md) and [User roles in Workplace Analytics](user-roles.md) for more details.

 <!-- ^^^ *** After partitions ship, add them to this answer. *** ^^^ -->